ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

     GPT: not present
 ```

 Once `gdisk` has loaded, you will see the interactive prompt `Command (? for help):`.
-Type `?` to see all available options.
-In the initial output from `gdisk`, we can see that no partition table is present on this drive.
+Type `?` to see all available options.In the initial output from `gdisk`, we can see that no partition table is present on this drive.
 This is a useful sanity check before erasing partition and filesystem metadata.

 !!! danger
-    The following sequence will erase everything on this disk. **MAKE SURE YOU HAVE A BACKUP AND USE CAUTION**
+    The following sequence will erase everything on this disk. **USE CAUTION**

 Use the following sequence to create one large partition spanning the entire drive.
 The keys you need to press are at the start of each top-level line, and the nested lines show the prompts and suggested answers.